PhoenixIndustries/phoenixblog/site/content/donate.md

 ### How can I see how the money is spent?

-We use a Transparent ledger, which shows where money comes from and where it goes.
+We use a transparent ledger, which shows where money comes from and where it goes.
 This builds accountability and trust.
 With this we have a transparent budget for our community related activities, while keeping personal info private.
 More on how it works can be found [here](https://opencollective.com/how-it-works).

 ### Does the fiscal host take any fee for managing?